telerik/winforms-docs/telerik-presentation-framework/tooltips-and-screentips/screen-tips.md

 ![tpf-screen-tip003](images/tpf-screen-tip003.png)

->tip To determine which are the exact elements type, just add the following statement to the ScreenTipNeeded event: `Console.WriteLine(e.Item)`, this way when you are hovering the elements, their types will be displayed in the console.
+>tip To determine which are the exact elements types, just add the following statement to the `ScreenTipNeeded` event: `Console.WriteLine(e.Item)`, this way when you are hovering the elements, their types will be displayed in the console.
 >